Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 6. After that finally click on save config.
 ![CE PE 7](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/1e09390c-bd99-4d0d-8b39-3bd39e9439a2)

+## CGW selective Mode
+In Selective Mode, the domain (website) added will be connected to the VPN.

-## How to select mode in CGW
+### How to select mode in CGW
 1. Go to CE device and click on your own device.
 ![CE PE 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/00ff65fa-bddf-427f-9648-1c648491dcd7)

 2. After that go to gateway and click on cloud gateway.
 ![global 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/991733cd-4306-477e-a69e-b75589f4024b)

-3. Then select masquerade in select customer public IP.
+3. Then select masquerade in select customer public IP or if there is ab ID, you select that ID.
 ![global 2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/2f194765-8b8d-4db4-bb4d-9fc1f07a742d)

 4. Then select selective in select mode.